theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 Now the copy of the local database is also at the remote locations.

 ### Update the configuration
-To update existing configuration of Katello we just need to run
+To update existing configuration of Foreman we just need to run
 ```
 foreman-installer --scenario katello \
   --foreman-db-host postgres.example.com \